upinderKaur22/TransferSurgicalSkills/README.md

-For citing this dataset, please use the following citation:
+For citing this work, please use the following citation:
 ```
 @article{gonzalez2021dexterous,
   title={From the dexterous surgical skill to the battlefield—a robotics exploratory study},